From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Experiments

 \subsection{Task-specific Property of GISP}

-\paragraph{Ablation across seven CMQA tasks.} We use CMQA as an example to validate the task-specific property of GISP.
-We reuse the iterative schedule and structure aggregation from Sec.~\ref{sec:prune-once-for-all}.
-We report detailed results on all seven tasks across pruning ratios $\{20\%,30\%,40\%,50\%\}$.
+\textbf{Ablation across seven CMQA tasks.} We use CMQA to examine the task-specific property of GISP in a unified multi-task pruning setting described at the beginning of Sec.~\ref {sec:exp}.
+We report detailed results on all tasks across pruning ratios of 20\% to 50\%.
 Table~\ref{tab:calibration_full_gisp} summarizes two consistent trends: (1) \textbf{Task-informed calibration helps even with a perplexity target}: replacing C4 with CMQA data under the same perplexity objective yields gains at all ratios, indicating that GISP is an intrinsic task-specific pruner that can actively benefit from task signals from the calibration dataset.
 (2) \textbf{Task-specific loss target brings further improvements}: switching from perplexity to the proposed margin objective (Eq.~\ref{eqt:margin_loss_def}) provides additional, consistent accuracy gains, especially at higher pruning ratios.
-These trends hold across tasks, supporting GISP as a practical task-specific pruner.
+These trends hold across tasks, showing that GISP can capture cross-task sensitivity within a shared structured subnetwork and supporting GISP as a practical task-specific pruner.